solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db-labs/javascript/instructions/03-sdk-crud.md

     const { resource: saddle } = await container.item(itemId, partitionKey).read();
     ```

+    > &#128161; The `read` method allows you to perform a point read operation on an item in the container.
+The method requires the `itemId` and `partitionKey` parameters to identify the item to read.
+As opposed to executing a query using Cosmos DB's SQL query language to find the single item, the `read` method is more efficient and cost-effective way to retrieve a single item.
+Point reads can read the data directly and don't require the query engine to process the request.

 1. Print the saddle object using a formatted output string:

     ```javascript